 For many financial planners, resolving this "annuity puzzle" and the low adoption rate of immediate annuitization is as simple as acknowledging that in the real world, most clients don't focus solely and exclusively on their retirement income needs to the total exclusion of legacy and other goals (as the research of Yaari and others virtually always assumes that retirees have zero bequest motives).
 In other cases, the criticism of immediate annuitization has been focused more on a behavioral basis, including our sometimes irrational tendency to fear that we might buy an immediate annuity, get "hit by a bus" shortly thereafter, and lose everything.
 Of course, the reality is that the actual likelihood and risk of such a scenario is remarkably low, and furthermore that it can be at least partially mitigated by period certain guarantees.
 Nonetheless, even with this concern, hypothetically there should be at least some people who really would have no bequest motives, and would be capable of overcoming their "irrational" behaviors, and take the "rational" approach prescribed by the research; yet in the real world, a miniscule fraction of people buy immediate annuities at all, and virtually none of them do so with 100% of their wealth as the models would suggest.

 In this context, the Reichling/Smetters research represents a significant breakthrough, in that it shows why even a rational (but somewhat risk-averse) investor would choose not to annuitize, even if there is no bequest motive and the sole goal is to fund retirement, due to a combination of the illiquidity of the contract and the fact that its implicit value declines in the face of health care shocks when the need for money actually rises.
-To some extent, this may still not be "news" to financial planners, who have long acknowledged that the illiquidity of immediate annuities is a significant factor that makes them unappealing for many clients, especially those of limited means who have few other resources to deal with the vicissitudes of life.
+To some extent, this may still not be "news" to financial planners, who have long acknowledged that the illiquidity of immediate annuities is a significant factor that makes them unappealing for many clients, especially those of limited means who have few other resources to deal with the vicissitudes of life (even despite the implied illiquidity premium they might earn, similar to investing into a structured settlement annuity).
 Nonetheless, for an economic research paper to demonstrate that the use of annuities would decline as risk aversion rises is a shocking contrast to what most other lifecycle finance research has shown about the utility of immediate annuitization.

 From a more practical perspective, the results of the study go far to make the point that planning for health care shocks - and their cost - continues to represent a significant planning issue for most households.
 The health care shock impact is the primary driver in the Reichling/Smetters study for the lower utility of annuitization, and in fact they find that for many households the ideal would be to short annuities (i.e., to buy life insurance) instead.
 After all, just as the implicit value of an annuity would decline when a health care shock occurs that reduces life expectancy, the implicit value of a life insurance policy would rise when a health care shock occurs (a change to a shorter life expectancy makes the expected value of the death benefit greater).
 In turn, a more valuable life insurance policy after a health shock could in theory be sold for its appreciated value to help fund the required health costs, providing more money at the exact time that it's needed; in other words, annuities are a bad diversifier for health shocks because their value declines when a health event occurs, while life insurance work better because their value tends to rise in such scenarios.
 Of course, in the real world, outright shorting of immediate annuities isn't possible, and the secondary sale of life insurance through the life settlements market is possible but still a relatively inefficient solution due to its transaction costs, so this may not be an ideal solution in practice.
 Nonetheless, it still makes the point that immediate annuities are an especially poor hedge for those concerned about the risks of health care costs.